 While you have the plaques in place, you will stay in a single room in the hospital.
 This is because the plaques give off a small amount of radiation.
 So other people in the room are exposed to it.
 Your nurses will monitor the amount of time your visitors spend in your room.
 And as a precaution, they will only be able to stay for a set period of time so that they don’t get too much exposure to the radiation.
 Pregnant women and children will not be able to visit you at all.

-There is more information on the safety procedures for internal radiotherapy in the main radiotherapy section.
+We have more information on the safety procedures for internal radiotherapy in the main radiotherapy section.
 It can be quite difficult and boring having to stay in one room, even if it is only for a few days.
 Make sure you take something to keep you occupied.
 Recordings of favourite music or talking books are a good idea.
 It is safe to watch TV and needs very little eye movement.
 The ward will usually provide a radio or TV.
 If they can’t provide one, ask if you can take your own in.

 This means directing radiotherapy beams at the tumour from outside the eye.
 You can have external radiotherapy from several different types of machine.
 Some are better for treating cancers near the skin surface and others are best for cancers that are deeper in the body.
 Your radiotherapy specialist (clinical oncologist) will carefully choose the machine they will use for you.

 Sometimes doctors name external radiotherapy treatment after the machines they use to give it.
 For treating eye melanomas the machines used include